top of page

 - Creating an entire song(s) from start to finish

 The cost of booking .WAV WARRIOR ranges.
-It depends on several factors such as the region Tufawon will have to travel to, budget, and the duration of the program.
-The amount of time spent in each community and total cost of the program is to be determined and agreed upon between the partnering institution and Tufawon.
+It depends on several factors such as the region Tufawon will need to travel to, budget, and the duration of the program.
+The amount of time spent in each community and total cost of the program is to be determined and agreed upon between the partnering community and Tufawon.
+The program is designed in an “artist-in-residence” format where Tufawon essentially visits communities for 1-4 weeks, however, the duration of time is easily modified for a shorter period.
+A workshop for a few days, for example, is totally doable.
+The program is flexible with timing.